The Public Angling Estate is open except for Portavoe Reservoir. For the latest information visit Angling news and events.

 The Public Record Office of Northern Ireland (PRONI)

-In light of the ongoing COVID-19 (coronavirus) pandemic, the Public Record Office of Northern Ireland is closed to the public until further notice.
+The Public Record Office of Northern Ireland is closed to the public until further notice.

 PRONI will not be responding to written enquiries or operating a fee-paying search and copying service.